yuvalmGS/gigaspaces-wiki-jekyll/xap97/query-sql.markdown

 # Supported Space Operations

-The following operations fully support GigaSpaces `SQLQuery`:
+{%panel title=The following operations fully support GigaSpaces `SQLQuery`:%}
 - `count`
 - `clear`
 - `read`, `readIfExists`, `readMultiple`
 - `take`, `takeIfExists`, `takeMultiple`

 {% comment %}
 - `asyncRead`
 - `asyncTake`
 {% endcomment %}

-The following operations support GigaSpaces `SQLQuery` only with [Simple Queries](#SimpleQueries):
+The following operations support`SQLQuery` only with Simple Queries:

 - `snapshot`
 - `EventSession`
 - `GSIterator`
+{%endpanel%}

 # Supported SQL Features

-GigaSpaces SQLQuery supports the following:
+{%panel title=SQLQuery supports the following: %}

 - `AND` / `OR` operators to combine two or more conditions.
 - All basic logical operations to create conditions: `=, <>, <, >, >=, <=, like, NOT like, is null, is NOT null, IN`.